ceshine/ceshine-hugo/content/post/20210318-adafactor/index.md

 ## Confusing Parameter Naming

 One problem of this implementation is the naming of its class parameters.
-There are three parameters that controls the learning rate: `scale_parameter`, `warmup_init`, and `relative_step`.
-But in fact only the first parameter — `scale_parameter` — implements the relative step size in the last section.
-The latter two only controls the learning rate schedule.
+There are three parameters that control the learning rate: `scale_parameter`, `warmup_init`, and `relative_step`.
+But in fact, only the first parameter — `scale_parameter` — implements the relative step size in the last section.
+The latter two only control the learning rate schedule.

 With `relative_step=True` and `warmup_init=False`, the learning rate will be a simple inverse-square root decay used by the paper: